 Medically Assisted Lunesta Detox

-There is a huge difference between cold-turkey detox and medically-assisted Lunesta detox.
+There is a massive difference between cold-turkey detox and medically-assisted Lunesta detox.
 With a cold-turkey detox, someone addicted to Lunesta suddenly stops taking the drug.
 Unfortunately, a sudden stop will trigger intense physical and emotional symptoms in the client within twelve hours after the last dose.
 In some instances, these symptoms can be dangerous.

 Medically supervised Lunesta detox seeks to lessen these risks with a tapering off schedule and the supervision of trained, qualified medical staff.
 In a medically assisted detox center, clients are given decreasing doses of Lunesta or a replacement non-benzodiazepine.
-By tapering off the dosage, the drug can stay in the client’s system for reducing amounts over a period.
+By tapering off the dosage, the drug can stay in the client’s system for reducing amounts over time.
 This is much gentler on the body and prevents painful, intense, and potentially dangerous withdrawal symptoms.
 If someone can safely detox in a controlled and supportive environment, they’re at less risk of experiencing a relapse because of the pain of withdrawal.

 We Level FL Mental Health Center: Primary Mental Health Treatment with Secondary Co-Occurring Treatment

 We Level Up FL primary mental health center stands ready to help.
 Offering secondary treatment therapy for underlying problems like Lunesta Addiction often fuels negative behaviors.
-Taking that first step to get the help you deserve can be life-changing.
+Taking that first step to getting the help you deserve can be life-changing.